 F1 Team members receive ongoing updates and training on cleaning protocols, are screened before each shift and required to wear a face covering.
+All members are required to wear a face covering unless medically unable to do so.
 In addition, anyone entering the facility is asked to complete a Symptom Checklist at the front desk and have their temperature checked.

 Three Disinfectant Wipe Stations

 We provide three convenient, readily available equipment wipe disinfectant stations using EPA-registered solution.

 We recently invested thousands of dollars into cutting-edge, virus-killing technology, and have added Photo Electrochemical Oxidation (PECO) nanotechnology to our busiest areas to destroy viruses, VOCs, allergens, bacteria & mold.
 No ozone is emitted with this system.
 This reduces your risk by killing viruses and bacteria by circulating 600sqft per hour so you can breathe easy.

 We are taking careful actions to facilitate social distancing, such as floor markers and equipment signage.
 These will help guide you through our facility and help us all practice social distancing.
 Membership sign-ups, changes, and billing updates have all been moved online to reduce service-desk contact.

 Our classes are capped at 11 participants to include 6 foot social distancing around each participant.
 Therefore, reservations in our free F1 app will be required.
 Live classes begin June 1st!
 We do have our virtual classes (included the ever-popular LesMills classes) available at any time outside of a live class, with no reservation required.
 Classes feature life-sized instructors on our 12-foot screen!